310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% bubble Hokuto %}
 Ooh, you're right, it's a star.
 So we make a star by positioning our hands and legs, I see.

-I've done something like that before for a Theater Club performance.
+I've done something like that before for a Drama Club performance.
 {% endbubble %}

 {% bubble Makoto %}